sachin-acharya-projects/WebServer.py/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](./LICENSE) file for details.

 ## Contact

-For any inquiries or support, please contact [acharyaraj.webserver@gmail.com](mailto:acharyaraj.webserver@gmail.com) or [GitHub profile](https://github.com/sachin-acharya-projects/).
+For any inquiries or support, please contact [acharyaraj.webserver@gmail.com](mailto:acharyaraj.webserver@gmail.com) or visit the [GitHub profile](https://github.com/sachin-acharya-projects/).